Fiat Fiorino: Third generation

-Europe (2007–2021)
+Europe (2007–2024)

 The third generation Fiat Fiorino (Type 225) leisure activity vehicle was unveiled in October 2007, and went on sale in February 2008.
 The Fiorino shares architecture and body work with the Citroën Nemo and Peugeot Bipper under the Sevel joint venture between Fiat and PSA Peugeot Citroën (which has merged to Stellantis since 2021).
 Production began in November 2007.

 Built by Tofaş in Bursa, Turkey, they are produced in both panel van and passenger body styles, and are situated below the larger LAVs Fiat Doblò, Citroën Berlingo and Peugeot Partner, in their manufacturers' line ups.
 Fiat also retails its passenger model as the Fiat Qubo, with the Fiorino name designating the commercial models.

 The Fiorino and its siblings are based on the Fiat Grande Punto Small platform, with a wheelbase of 2513 mm.
 This project can be seen as a breakthrough in Tofaş history as it carried most of the development work in addition to responsibility for its assembly.

 Fiat launched their passenger carrying equivalent at the Geneva Motor Show in March 2008.
 It is branded as the Fiat Qubo.
 A derivative of the Fiorino (a small MPV), a passenger version of the Fiorino was unveiled in June 2008.
 This version is suitable for up to five people and can be equipped with different engines, including a 1.3 Multijet diesel (75 PS) or 1.4 litre petrol engine with 73 hp-metric.

 In some countries (such as Turkey), the passenger version Qubo was sold as the "Fiorino Panorama".

-As of 2020, the Fiat Qubo passenger variant has ceased production.
+As of 2020, the Fiat Qubo passenger variant is no longer available in certain regions, but remains in others.
 The Fiorino commercial version remains available.